Page Contents

 How to Get to Kobe?

-Getting to Kobe is straightforward, thanks to Japan’s efficient transportation network.
+Getting to Kobe is straightforward, thanks to Japan’s public transportation network.
 By air, the nearest airport is Kansai International Airport in Osaka.

 From there, you can take a direct train or bus to Kobe, which takes about an hour.